Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 What is a Credit Repair Agency?

-A credit repair agency does the work on behalf of customers to improve a credit score and report.
+A credit repair agency does this work on behalf of customers to improve a credit score and report.

-Credit repair is also considered learning how to practice using credit well.
+Credit repair includes learning how to practice using your credit well.
 This aspect of credit repair involves education and consistent practice.

-Credit repair agencies are generally known to provide educational services in addition to reaching out to credit bureaus for their customers.
+Credit repair agencies are generally known to provide educational services and credit counseling in addition to reaching out to credit bureaus for their customers.

 Why Hire a Credit Repair Agency?